Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Introduction

 \section{Introduction}

 Heavy-ion collision experiments at Relativistic Heavy Ion Collider (RHIC), and at Large Hadron Collider (LHC), CERN enable the creation of the strongly coupled matter quark-gluon plasma (QGP)~\cite{expt}, which is assumed to have existed in the very early universe a few microseconds after Big-Bang~\cite{Hatsuda}.
-In these experiments, heavy nuclei are collided at ultrarelativistic energies to produce an expanding hot fireball.
-After thermalization, this fireball undergoes a phase transition from deconfined quarks and gluons to hadrons with the decrease of temperature.
+In these experiments, heavy nuclei are collided at ultra-relativistic energies to produce an expanding hot fireball.
+The created matter expands in space and time followed by hadronization with the decrease of temperature (with a cross-over from the deconfined quarks and gluons to hadrons for most of the heavy-ion collisions).
 The evolution of QGP is successfully studied within the framework of causal relativistic hydrodynamics~ \cite{Heinz,Muronga:2003ta,Romatschke:2007mq,Gale:2013da,Romatschke:2017ejr}.
-These studies, along with the experimental observations, suggest the existence of strongly coupled QGP with near-perfect fluid nature~\cite{hirano}.
-The momentum anisotropy present during the entire duration of the QGP expansion may induce instabilities to the chromo-field equations.
-The instabilities in the rapidly expanding medium can lead to the plasma turbulence in the heavy-ion collisions~\cite{Dupree,Asakawa:2006tc}.
+These studies, along with the experimental observations, suggest the existence of strongly coupled QGP with near-perfect fluid nature~\cite{hirano}. {The momentum asymmetry of the QCD medium present during the entire medium expansion may induce instabilities to the chromo-field equations.
+These instabilities in the rapidly expanding medium can lead to the plasma turbulence in the heavy-ion collisions~\cite{Dupree,Asakawa:2006tc}.
 These give rise to the anomalous transport in the medium.
-Anomalous transport coefficients due to the turbulent fields are well investigated in the electromagnetic plasmas~\cite{Abe,Okada} and hot QCD plasmas~\cite{Asakawa:2006tc,Majumder:2007zh,Asakawa:2006jn}.
+The impacts of anomalous transport coefficients due to the momentum asymmetry in the medium are well investigated in the electromagnetic plasmas~\cite{Abe,Okada} and hot QCD plasmas~\cite{Asakawa:2006tc,Majumder:2007zh,Asakawa:2006jn}.
 There have been several studies on the collisional contributions to the transport parameters for the hot QCD medium~\cite{Mitra:2016zdw,Kurian:2019fty}.
 The interplay of anomalous and collisional corrections can be studied by analyzing the signals emitted from various phases of fireball expansion.